LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding

 \section{Introduction}

-Visually-rich Document Understanding (VrDU) aims to analyze scanned/digital-born business documents (images, PDFs, etc.) where structured information can be automatically extracted and organized for many business applications.
-Distinct from conventional information extraction tasks, the VrDU task not only relies on textual information, but also visual and layout information that is vital for visually-rich documents.
-For instance, the documents in Figure \ref{fig:1} include a variety of types such as digital forms, receipts, invoices and financial reports.
-Different types of documents indicate that the text fields of interest locate at different positions within the document, which is often determined by the style and format of each type as well as the document content.
-Therefore, to accurately recognize the text fields of interest, it is inevitable to take advantage of the cross-modality nature of visually-rich documents, where the textual, visual and layout information should be jointly modeled and learned end-to-end in a single framework.
+Visually-rich Document Understanding (VrDU) aims to analyze scanned/digital-born business documents (images of invoices, forms in PDF format, etc.) where structured information can be automatically extracted and organized for many business applications.
+Distinct from conventional information extraction tasks, the VrDU task relies on not only textual information but also visual and layout information that is vital for visually-rich documents.
+Different types of documents indicate that the text fields of interest located at different positions within the document, which is often determined by the style and format of each type as well as the document content.
+Therefore, to accurately recognize the text fields of interest, it is inevitable to take advantage of the cross-modality nature of visually-rich documents, where the textual, visual, and layout information should be jointly modeled and learned end-to-end in a single framework.